 Several different people could've been the host of Family Feud.
 Geoff Edwards (best known for Treasure Hunt) confirmed on the newsgroup alt.tv.game-shows that he had been tapped to host the original Feud in 1976, but he was committed to a pilot at the time, so Richard Dawson got the job.
 Dawson confirmed in a 2010 interview that William Shatner got a crack, and it is believed that Jack Narz of Concentration fame was in the running at one point.
 Joe Namath auditioned for the 1988 revival, which went to Ray Combs.
 And Dolly Parton auditioned for the 1999 revival, for which Louie Anderson got the nod.
 (Anderson was replaced by Richard Karn, then John O'Hurley, then Steve Harvey.)

 After The Price Is Right announcer Johnny Olson died in 1985, the show held on-air auditions with Gene Wood, Rich Jeffries, Bob Hilton, and Rod Roddy.
 Bob Hilton was apparently tapped to take the role, but he declined since he was hosting a pilot that ultimately never sold, so Rod Roddy got the job instead.
 Given that Hilton is only in his early 60s now, he could still be announcing today had he gotten the nod in 1985.
-(By comparison, Charlie O'Donnell announced Wheel of Fortune until his death at age 77, and Johnny Gilbert still does Jeopardy in his upper 80s.)
+(By comparison, Charlie O'Donnell announced Wheel of Fortune until his death at age 77, and Johnny Gilbert still does Jeopardy! in his early 90s.)

 Phil Hartman, of all people, also auditioned to be Price announcer after Olson's death.
 But unlike the men mentioned above, Hartman never actually got an on-air audition.